ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Guide.md

 - Readers, Writers, and Streams
 - Walking a Directory

-## Lesson 10: Concurrency
+## Lesson 10: The Package System
-- What is a Strand?
+- A Formal Overview of Packages
-- Futures
+- Using Kettle as a Build Tool
-- Channels
+- Import Resolution and Visibility
-- Strand Pools
+- Using Community Packages